 Vietnam has attracted high sums of foreign investment from around the world and continues to enjoy strong economic growth.
 This has lead to more foreign businesses looking to Vietnam as a place to market and operate their company.
 In order to conduct work in Vietnam, it is necessary to first organise the relevant business visa.

-However, this rule may not apply for businessmen located in one of the visa waiver countries who get a short-term exemption to travel to Vietnam and explore business opportunities.
+However, this rule may not apply for businessmen located in one of the visa waiver countries who get a short-term exemption to visit Vietnam and explore business opportunities.
 The exemption rules often change so it is worth checking with your local Vietnamese embassy to see the most up-to-date information.

 Vietnam business visa